syncfusion-content/blazor-docs/blazor/installation/offline-installer/how-to-download.md

    ![Start Trial download](images/start-trial-download-installer.png)

-6. Click the More Download Options (element 2 in the above screenshot) button to get the Essential Studio Blazor Offline trial installer which is available in EXE and ZIP format.
+6. Click the More Download Options (element 2 in the above screenshot) button to get the Essential Studio&reg; Blazor Offline trial installer which is available in EXE and ZIP format.

    ![Trial Downlaod Offline Installer](images/start-trial-download-offline-installer.PNG)